juliani23/sentiment-analysis-project/README.md

 # Gojek App Review Sentiment Analysis

 This project aims to analyze sentiment from user reviews of the Gojek application collected from Google Play Store using Machine Learning techniques.
+This project was created to fulfill the [Deep Learning course submission](https://www.dicoding.com/academies/185-belajar-fundamental-deep-learning) from the Dicoding program.

 ## Project Overview